flavorly/vanilla-components/CONTRIBUTING.md

 - Checkout a topic branch from a base branch, e.g. `master`, and merge back against that branch.

-- If adding a new feature:
+- If adding a new feature/component:
+-
+    - Ensure all types are exported
+    - Ensure Documentation is updated
+    - Ensure nothing is breaking if no tests are provided
     - Add accompanying test case.
     - Provide a convincing reason to add this feature.
 Ideally, you should open a suggestion issue first and have it approved before working on it.